Wu Zetian: Ruling with Emperor Gaozong (660–683)

-Meanwhile, on account of Empress Wu's almost absolute authority, her mother Lady Yang had been made the Lady of Rong, and her older sister, now widowed, the Lady of Han, and Lady of Rong and Lady of Han wealth surpassed that of all the Chang'an noble families, and they settled in the imperial palace.
-Her half-brothers Wu Yuanqing and Wu Yuanshuang and cousins Wu Weiliang and Wu Huaiyun, despite the poor relationships that they had with Lady Yang, were promoted and they became extremely rich.
+Meanwhile, on Empress Wu's account, her mother Lady Yang had been made the Lady of Rong, and her older sister, now widowed, the Lady of Han.
+Her half-brothers Wu Yuanqing and Wu Yuanshuang and cousins Wu Weiliang and Wu Huaiyun, despite the poor relationships that they had with Lady Yang, were promoted.
 But at a feast that Lady Yang held for them, Wu Weiliang offended Lady Yang by stating that they did not find it honorable for them to be promoted on account of Empress Wu.
-Empress Wu, therefore, ordered to have them demoted to remote prefectures—outwardly to show modesty, but in reality to avenge the offense to her mother.
+Empress Wu, therefore, requested to have them demoted to remote prefectures—outwardly to show modesty, but in reality to avenge the offense to her mother.
 Wu Yuanqing and Wu Yuanshuang died in effective exile.
 Meanwhile, in or before 666, Lady of Han died as well.
-Historians attribute Lady of Han death to poisoning at the behest of Empress Wu, as she and the emperor became involved in adultery.
 After Lady of Han's death, Emperor Gaozong made her daughter the Lady of Wei and considered keeping her in the palace—possibly as a concubine.
 He did not immediately do so, as he feared that Empress Wu would be displeased.
 It was said that Empress Wu heard of this and was nevertheless displeased.
 She had her niece poisoned, by placing poison in food offerings that Wu Weiliang and Wu Huaiyun had made and then blaming them for the death of the Lady of Wei.
-At Empress Wu command, Wu Weiliang and Wu Huaiyun were executed.
+Wu Weiliang and Wu Huaiyun were executed.